 It’s hard.
 Back to “Top Programming Languages” and “Highest Paying Tech Skills”.
 Developers have a personal incentive to include new technologies in your product stack.
 Sometimes new is a lot better, and worth the investment.
 So what do you do to prevent RDD?

 Have standards and understand why you have them.
 Often, the reason why you have a standard is more important than the standard.
 Make sure you explain the non-technical reasons for the standard.
-Also, make it clear that other alternatives are not allowed if that needs to be the case.

 Avoid using superlatives like better, superior, faster, cheaper in the reasoning as these are usually relative advantages that will change over time.
 Focus on why this technology matters to our team.
 Training, external tools, user workflows, and business enablement (our biggest customer uses it) are all really important details.
 Make sure you clearly lay out what the standard is and why you have it.